curtanderson/DSI/README.md

 homework.sh reads in a file (parking_csv_file), outputs all the types of infractions in the file, finds the mean, min, and max fine, and then spits out the "FAIL PARK/STP NEAR RIGHT LIMIT" infractions in the file.

 Invokation: homework.sh parking_csv_file

+## Contact

+For help or more information, please email Curt Anderson (curt.anderson@utoronto.ca).